israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     All `Array` instances inherit from `Array.prototype`.
     The prototype object of the `Array` constructor can be modified to affect all `Array` instances.

+**Properties**

+    `Array.prototype.constructor`
+        Specifies the function that creates an object's prototype.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.